Wave, Particle, or a Third Possibility?: Introduction

 \subsection{Additional Results}

 The following additional results have been obtained and will be presented in subsequent papers.
-Application of the theory to the double slit system shows that the associated interference pattern is the cumulative result of a series of random, but deterministic events.
+Application of the theory to the double slit system shows that the associated interference pattern is the cumulative result of a series of random, but deterministic, events.
 An analysis of two coupled oscillators demonstrates the quasi-discrete transfer of energy between subsystems.
 An analysis of the hydrogen atom shows that the theory generates correct, quasi-discrete values of quantum numbers for a system with three degrees of freedom.
-An analysis of distant, entangled subsystems demonstrates the influence of one subsystem on another and introduces the concept of \emph{energy of entanglement}.
-Finally, the theory shows that wave function collapse is associated with a continuous process that obeys the ordinary equations of clustor dynamics.
+An analysis of distant, entangled subsystems demonstrates the non-local influence of one subsystem on another and introduces the concept of \emph{energy of entanglement}.
+Finally, an interaction involving a DEO is shown to cause a dynamic collapse in which the DEO evolves continuously to a collapsed state according to the dynamic equations of the theory.